ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 **Comments**

 - Comparing `Ab Testing Time` with `Ab Testing Time 2` columns, we can see that JVM was able to perform some runtime optimizations, making the JVM applications to perform faster on the second ab test run;

-- `micronaut-producer-api-native` or `micronaut-consumer-api-native` has very slow startup time, 10s.
-See [Micronaut Core, issue #5206](https://github.com/micronaut-projects/micronaut-core/issues/5206);

-- Checking the Final Memory Usage column, `Quarkus` native apps have better memory utilization (after load tests) than `Micronaut` and `Spring Boot` ones; In this experiment, we set **256MiB** the container limit memory.
-If we reduce the container limit memory to **128MiB**, all `Micronaut` native apps will have memory issues.
-For `Quarkus` native apps, I was able to reduce the container limit memory to even **64MiB**.
-Below it, the app's performance will degrade.

 - `ab` tests used
   ```